Cleve-codes/01-pure-react/0x0f-fast-react-pizza/README.md

 - React-redux
 - Render as you fetch using React Router "createBrowserRoute"
 - Data loading using react router loaders and "useLoaderDate" hook
+- Writing data using React Router
+- Error Handling using React router
+- Form actions in React Router